scikit-build/scikit-build-core/README.md

 # fallback on platforms without a known ninja wheel.
 ninja.make-fallback = true

+# Extra args for CMake.
+Pip, unlike build, does not support lists, so simicolon
+# can be used to separate.
+Setting this in config or envvar will override the
+# entire list).
+See also cmake.define.
+cmake.args = []

 # Display logs at or above this level.
 logging.level = "WARNING"